datadreamscorp/datadreamscorp.github.io/en/index.md

 #### 2025

-Pérez Velilla, A., Beheim, B., & Smaldino, P. E. (2025, January 31).
-The development of risk attitudes and their cultural transmission.
-[SocArxiv](https://doi.org/10.31235/osf.io/9yjes_v2).
+Pérez Velilla, A., Beheim, B., & Smaldino, P. E. (2025).
+The development of risk behaviors and their cultural transmission.
+[SocArxiv](https://osf.io/preprints/socarxiv/9yjes_v3?view_only=).

 #### 2024